getPopsure/engineer-challenge/frontend-readme.md

 - Do not display any results if there are no matches
 - Names should be filtered using a text input, other data should be filtered using dropdowns
 - Clearing the search should return the table to its original state

+Assumptions:
+- Add a row to show the filters:
+  - name: input
+  - provider, policy and status: dropdown
+  - clear filters: is an x, that clears the current filter

+Solution:
+- Add UI of filters
+- Fetch data and add it to table
+- Add logic of filter and fetch data in the Table component direclty, manage all with local state.

+Question:
+- Should I filter by name and by status only, or by all fields?
+From the user story is not clear to me
+- Pagination results: should it have also UI of it?